surfer190/fixes/docs/quotes/quotes.md

 “No matter how good you were, someone was better.
 Live by that knowledge, and you would never grow so confident that you became sloppy.”

 Excerpt From: Brandon Sanderson.
 “The Emperor’s Soul”.
 Apple Books.

+“If prices went up, people demanded not a stable purchasing power for the marks they had, but more marks to buy what they needed.
+More marks were printed, and more, and more.”

+Excerpt From: Bob Wolf.
+“When Money Dies.” iBooks.